randy3k/randy3k.github.io/index.md

 ### About

-> I am Randy Lai, an Assistant professor at the University of Maine, the Department of Mathematics and Statsitics.
-Previously obatined a PhD in Statistics from University of California, Davis in 2015, also a M.Phil degree and a B.Sc degree from the Chinese University of Hong Kong.
+> Welcome.
+I am Randy Lai, an Assistant professor at the University of Maine, the Department of Mathematics and Statsitics.
+Previously obatined a PhD degree in Statistics from University of California, Davis.
+I am from Hong Kong.

 You can contact me via